CaptainProton42/DynamicWaterDemo/docs/README.md

 <div align="center"><img width="30%" src="https://raw.githubusercontent.com/CaptainProton42/DynamicWaterDemo/media/collision_mesh.png"></div>

-This mesh has a special material: It consists of two passes: The first one is a shader material with a shader like this:
+This mesh has a special material: It consists of two passes: The first one is a `ShaderMaterial` with a shader `collision.shader` like this (this can also be done with a `SpatialMaterial` but I find this variant to be more verbose):

 ```
 shader_type spatial;